 Once you've completed your pre-licensing course and passed the exam, the next step is applying for your Indiana real estate license.

-You'll submit your application through the Indiana Professional Licensing Agency (IPLA).
+You'll submit your application through the Professional Licensing Agency.

 You’ll also need to affiliate with a managing broker.

-And you’ll begin preparing for your post-licensing education, which is required within your first two years.
+And you’ll begin preparing for your post-licensing education, which, in most states, is required within your first license renewal.

 Pre-licensing is the first major step toward launching a rewarding real estate career—and at REAL University, we’re committed to helping you succeed every step of the way.